analgesicproductions/Anodyne-1-Repo/README.md

 ### xml
 -the exported level data (exported from the .dam file via DAME, which needs to be compiled to be used)

+## Loose top-level files in src/

 ### Main.as
 -Entry point of the code -initializing the flash stage.

 ### Intra.as
 -The FlxGame of Anodyne (if you are familiar with the Flixel engine).
 The vast majority of this is mobile touch controls, but some game loop management is here too

+### buildmap.py

+- This was a Python script made by a fan that can create .pngs of every map in the game